NSO-developer/nso-gitbook/administration/installation-and-deployment/upgrade-nso.md

 }
 ```

 On the other hand, upgrading packages in an HA setup is an error-prone process.
 Thus, NSO provides an action, `packages ha sync and-reload`to minimize such complexity.
-This action loads new data models into NSO instead of restarting the server process.
-As a result, it is considerably more efficient, and the time difference to upgrade can be considerable if the amount of data in CDB is huge.
+It is considerably faster and more efficient than upgrading one node at a time.

 {% hint style="info" %}
 If the only change in the packages is the addition of new NED packages, the `and-add` can replace `and-reload` command for an even more optimized and less intrusive update.
 See [Adding NED Packages](../management/package-mgmt.md#ug.package_mgmt.ned_package_add) for details.
 {% endhint %}

 The action executes on the `primary` node.
 First, it syncs the physical packages from the `primary` node to the `secondary` nodes as tar archive files, regardless if the packages were initially added as directories or tar archives.
 Then, it performs the upgrade on all nodes in one go.
-The action does not perform the sync and the upgrade on the node with `none` role.
+The action does not sync packages to or upgrade nodes with the `none` role.

-The `packages ha sync` action distributes new packages to the _secondary_ nodes.
+The `packages ha sync` action only distributes new packages to the _secondary_ nodes.
 If a package already exists on the `secondary` node, it will replace it with the one on the `primary` node.
 Deleting a package on the `primary` node will also delete it on the `secondary` node.
 Packages found in load paths under the installation destination (by default `/opt/ncs/current`) are not distributed as they belong to the system and should not differ between the `primary` and the `secondary` nodes.

 It is crucial to ensure that the load path configuration is identical on both `primary` and `secondary` nodes.
 Otherwise, the distribution will not start, and the action output will contain detailed error information.